AIM-Harvard/aimi_alpha/aimi/nnunet_liver/README.md

-# nnU-Net - Liver and Liver Cancer Segmentation
+# Liver and Liver Cancer Segmentation